 For 2019, our guest speaker will be Sue Pritchard, Director of the RSA Food, Farming & Countryside Commission.

-The 2019 Public Lecture is free to attend and takes place on 13 December 2019 from 17.30 at SOAS University of London.
-The talk will be followed by a Q&A and festive drinks and mince pies.
-See start time, location and full details here.
+The 2019 Public Lecture is free to attend and takes place on 13 December 2019 at 17.30 at SOAS University of London.

 The challenges and issues facing our food and drink system are huge and vary greatly.
 The very nature of these challenges means that they require collective and collaborative action towards standards, interventions and reports at both a global and local level.